Tricia Walsh-Smith: Personal life

 She met her first husband John Obertelli in 1975 and married him in 1981.
 They had a son, Jamie.
 They divorced in 1989.
 She then had a brief second marriage to American businessman Jerald Arnold.
 She met her third husband, Philip J. Smith (CEO of The Shubert Organization), at a Park Avenue wedding reception in 1995.
 The two married in New York City in 1999 and divorced in 2008.

 Internet Pioneer

 In April 2008, Walsh-Smith made history and attracted international attention for posting a YouTube video of herself discussing her divorce from her husband, CEO and then president of the Shubert Organization, Philip J. Smith.
 In the video she stated that she was going to be unfairly evicted from her house and called her husband's secretary on speakerphone.
 Some legal experts consider this the first known case where a spouse has used YouTube in an attempt to gain leverage over the other in a divorce case.
 Fox News named the initial video one of "The Top 5 Viral Videos of 2008."

-On 21 July 2008 a Manhattan judge awarded Philip Smith a divorce from Tricia Walsh-Smith.
-The judge, Harold Beeler, criticised Walsh-Smith for her YouTube video.
-"She has attempted to turn the life of her husband into a soap opera by directing, writing, acting in and producing a melodrama."
-Walsh-Smith was unimpressed with the judge's decision, saying that she would be better off in Baghdad.